cfpb/design-system/docs/pages/seal.md

   ### Misuse

-  Don’t stretch or condense the seal.
+  {% include icons/error-round.svg %} Don’t stretch or condense the seal.
 This weakens the brand.

   </div>